Shristirajpoot/Chatgpt-pro/README.md

 ```

 ## Model Weights
-### Vicuna Weights
-[Vicuna](https://lmsys.org/blog/2023-03-30-vicuna/) is based on Llama 2 and should be used under Llama's [model license](https://github.com/facebookresearch/llama/blob/main/LICENSE).

 You can use the commands below to start chatting.
 It will automatically download the weights from Hugging Face repos.
 Downloaded weights are stored in a `.cache` folder in the user's home folder (e.g., `~/.cache/huggingface/hub/<model_name>`).